Eurasian Beaver

 Diet and Nutrition

 The Eurasian beaver is a herbivorous (folivorous and lignivorous) animal.
-During the winter, their diet mainly consists of woody vegetation such as aspen tree, birch tree or willow.
-In the summer months, however, these rodents consume aquatic plants, bark, leaves, roots, buds, twigs, shoots as well as crops in agricultural areas.
+During the winter, their diet mainly consists of woody vegetation such as aspen trees, birch trees, or willow.
+In the summer months, however, these rodents consume aquatic plants, bark, leaves, roots, buds, twigs, and shoots as well as crops in agricultural areas.

 Mating Habits